guard2020/guardce/README.md

 > For any further help or info, please e-mail us at guard.project@italtel.com

 ## How to run GUARD PLATFORM on cloud machine (Standard Edition) - Require at least 32Gb RAM, 8 VCPU and 100Gb storage on disk
+### This is only a pre-release, not all is working!!!!
 1) Unzip the repo in a directory where you have rights with sudoers user.
 ```console
 unzip guardce-main.zip -d .